Working with Quarto

 • Remove the <document-name>_files/ directory, refresh the rendered document and see what happens.

-• Add the embed_resources option and render your document again.
+• Add the embed-resources option and render your document again.

 What happened first is that your figures should have disappeared when you deleted the resources directory.
 Embedding resources and rendering again should not re-create this directory, so now you’ll just have a stand-alone HTML file that is more portable than before.